Black Folks Collard Greens Recipe

 Calories: 240kcal | Carbohydrates: 20g | Protein: 24g | Fat: 8g | Saturated Fat: 2g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 3g | Cholesterol: 64mg | Sodium: 1238mg | Potassium: 786mg | Fiber: 6g | Sugar: 9g | Vitamin A: 6095IU | Vitamin C: 49mg | Calcium: 302mg | Iron: 3mg

-Created + tested by Shaunda Necole, creator of The Soul Food Pot® (real cook, real kitchen).
-Rooted in African American culinary traditions, with modern shortcuts that don’t sacrifice flavor or legacy.
-No AI-generated instructions — measurements, timing, and techniques are written, cooked, and verified by Shaunda.
-Make-it-your-way guidance included, so you can cook confidently with the tools you have.
+Created and tested by Shaunda Necole, creator of The Soul Food Pot® (real cook, real kitchen).
+Rooted in African American culinary traditions, with modern shortcuts that never sacrifice flavor or legacy.
+No AI-generated instructions.
+Every measurement, timing note, and technique is written, cooked, and verified by Shaunda, with make-it-your-way guidance so you can cook confidently with the tools you have.

 Save it so you can make it!Pin this recipe to remember it later.